irohn/nix.nvim/README.md

     └── shellcheck.json # Metadata for shellcheck package
 ```
 ## TODO
-- [] Create a GUI for interacting with nix.nvim
+- [ ] Create a GUI for interacting with nix.nvim
-- [] Redirect common LSPs cmd to the nix store instead of using PATH
-- [] Add option to allow the use of nix-env (low priority)
+- [ ] Add an option to allow the use of nix-env / nix profile (add packages to PATH)
+- [ ] Take advantage of existing nix files in directories (for project specific dependencies)
+- [ ] Add nix repl buffer / command (maybe?)

 ## Troubleshooting